 A more complex kind of binoculars coating is phase coating the prims.
 In a roof prism, part of the light exits the glass polarised and with a slight phase shift.
 This is due to the optical construction of the prism and can reduce the brightness and the contrast of the projected image.
 Phase coating the surface of the prism reduces this effect.

-Is it worth to spend on binoculars lens coating?
+Is it worth spending on binoculars lens coating?

 When light passes from one medium to another medium, part of the incident light is reflected.
 This leads to a loss of light.
 The loss adds up according to the number of transmissions in the optical system.
 To minimize these losses, the glass surfaces must be coated.
 Depending on the glass used and the complexity of the coating, a transmission of up to 99.9% can be achieved.